tim-schilling/debug-tutorial/docs/lab1.md

 ### Conclusion

-In this scenario the Post's slug field is being used to generate the URL, while the view expects the title to be passed in.
+In this scenario, the Post's slug field is being used to generate the URL, while the view expects the title to be passed in.

 This is an example of a bug in which the error report provides the majority